Last Updated: May 11, 2023

 Keeping a tight blood sugar control remains the cornerstone in preventing and treating diabetic retinopathy.6 In the early stages, diabetic retinopathy is monitored through routine eye exams.
 If necessary, it may be treated by eye injections with anti-VEGF (Avastin, Lucentis, Elyea) to prevent new abnormal blood vessel growth on the retina.6 Laser surgery may be used to help seals off leaking blood vessels.6 These treatments reduce swelling at the back of the eye which help to slow vision loss.6 Early detection and intervention of diabetic retinopathy is crucial, as treatment is much more likely to be successful at its initial stage.6

 Can vision loss from diabetes be prevented?

-Monitor and maintain control of your diabetes.
-See your physician regularly and follow instructions about diet, exercise and medication.
-See your doctor of optometry for a thorough eye examination when you are first diagnosed with diabetes, at least annually thereafter and more frequently if recommended.
+See your physician regularly and follow instructions regarding diet, exercise and medication.
+Visit your optometrist for routine eye exams on a yearly basis and more frequently if recommended.

 Take the Diabetes Risk Test

-The Canadian Diabetes Association is asking Canadians to reduce the the risks to their health and take The CANRISK Test
+The Canadian Diabetes Association is asking Canadians to reduce the risks to their health and take The CANRISK Test.